-Mark joined the University Recreation team in June of 2016 as the Coordinator for Outdoor Adventures.
+Mark joined the Wellness and Recreation team in June of 2016 as the Coordinator for Outdoor Adventures.
 In this role Mark manages the challenge course, climbing wall, and equipment repairs.

 Prior to moving to Raleigh, Mark served as the Outdoor Center Graduate Assistant at Georgia College and State University in Milledgeville, GA and as an instructor for the Voyageur Outward Bound School in Ely, MN.
 Mark holds a Bachelor’s Degree in Outdoor Leadership from North Greenville University and a Master’s Degree in Outdoor Education Administration from Georgia College and State University.

 Mark has been an active member of the Association of Outdoor Recreation and Education, the American Canoe Association, and the Association for Challenge Course Technology.
 He has presented at the Adventure Education Conference as well as led team building workshops for the National 4-H Conference.

 Ben holds Bachelor’s degrees in Sports Management and Journalism at Ohio University and a Master’s degree in Sport Management at the University of Florida.
 Before joining NC State University in June 2014, Ben served as a Competitive Sports Graduate Assistant at the University of Florida Department of Recreational Sports.